power usage effectiveness (PUE) Liquid cooling vs. air cooling in the data center

 Extreme heat and cold can keep equipment from operating at peak efficiency.
 Explore cost-efficient and cost-effective cooling technologies and smart options for your facility.

 One of the most vital tasks for any data center is environmental monitoring and management.
 High temperatures and humidity levels can damage IT equipment, causing them to fail.
-This could lead to uncomfortable conditions for anyone working inside the data center.
+Such conditions can also lead to uncomfortable conditions for personnel working inside the data center.

-Fortunately, there are many systems and technologies that can help monitor and manage data center cooling to keep temperatures and humidity levels in the optimal range.
+Fortunately, many systems and technologies can help monitor and manage data center cooling to keep temperatures and humidity levels in the optimal range.

 What is data center cooling?